 - YOC: Yield on cost

-Step 3: Populate drop down list
+Step 3: Populate drop-down list

-For headlines like Sector, Accounts, Currency, Ticker, and DRIP, I populated drop down lists.
+For headlines like Sector, Accounts, Currency, Ticker, and DRIP, I populated drop-down lists.
 To do so, select the desired rows then go to Data -> Validation.
-Under Criteria, select List of items, then enter the desired items separated by columns.
+Under Criteria, select a List of items, then enter the desired items separated by columns.